Open

 Eligible expenses

-- Replacement of failed-open steam traps identified in the audit
+- The replacement of failed-open steam traps

 Ineligible Costs and Activities